chitranshmalviya/Vehicle-Dashboard-Management-Application/README.md

-# Vehicle Management System
+# Vehicle Dashboard Management Application

 ## Overview
-The **Vehicle Management System** is a web-based application developed using **Spring MVC**.
+The **Vehicle Dashboard Management Application** is a web-based application developed using **Spring MVC**.
 It demonstrates the core concepts of Spring MVC by implementing a complete CRUD operation workflow.
 The project integrates both front-end and back-end components, with JSP pages serving as the front-end view layer.
-Designed for managing vehicle information efficiently, this system leverages HTTP methods for seamless interaction between the client and server.
+Designed to manage vehicle information efficiently, this system leverages HTTP methods for seamless interaction between the client and server.

 ## Features
 - **CRUD Operations**: Perform Create, Read, Update, and Delete operations on vehicle data.